nus-cs2113-AY2021S1/tp/docs/team/EthanWong2212.md

 #### Contributions to team-based tasks
-* Skeleton code for all favourite features.
+* Skeleton code for favourite features.
 * Maintained the issue tracker for tasks and documentation.

 #### Review/mentoring contributions